Waiving Change of Name Fees

 What other provinces/territories have responded to the Truth and Reconciliation Commission recommendation to waive administrative fees?

-At this time Ontario and the Northwest Territories have developed a process to waive fees.
+Currently Alberta, British Columbia, New Brunswick, Northwest Territories, Nova Scotia, Ontario and Quebec have developed a process to waive fees.

 Can the Registrar General waive the fee for issuing my birth certificate if I was born outside of the NWT?